Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 -

-ElasticSearch: Elasticsearch handles large data volumes and delivers fast, scalable search results.
-Bagisto uses Elasticsearch to index all products, enhancing search performance significantly.
+ElasticSearch: Elasticsearch manages large data volumes and provides fast, scalable search results.
+Bagisto uses it to index products, greatly improving search performance.

 Leveraging Elasticsearch for Scalable Search